MELISSA BLOCK, HOST:

-CORNISH: Now, hearing you talk about all this wrangling with creditors and the fact that the city had to borrow money from the state to meet the municipal payroll, how might bankruptcy change life for people in Detroit?
+BLOCK: Well, if Detroit hasn't been able to pay its creditors for months now, and it's had to borrow money from the state to meet the municipal payroll, how is bankruptcy now going to change life for people there?

 KLINEFELTER: Thank you.

-CORNISH: That's Quinn Klinefelter of member station WDET talking about Detroit's Chapter 9 bankruptcy filing.
+BLOCK: That's Quinn Klinefelter, of member station WDET.
+We were talking about Detroit's Chapter 9 bankruptcy filing today.